WHAT IS OSTEOPATHY?

-It is a gentle yet extremely effective approach and may be used in a wide range of conditions for people of all ages, from birth to old age.
+It is a gentle treatment and may be used in a wide range of conditions for people of all ages, from birth to old age.

 WHAT CONDITIONS CAN OSTEOPATHY TREAT?

-Osteopaths will look at a variety of common conditions including changes to posture in pregnancy; babies with colic or sleeplessness, repetitive strain injury, postural problems caused by driving or work strain, the pain of arthritis and sports injuries.
+Osteopaths consider each individual rather than treatment of a condition.
+Treatment can be offered when the posture changes due to pregnancy, when babies are exhibiting tension in their body after birth, repetitive strain injury, postural problems caused by driving or work strain, the pain of arthritis and sports injuries.
 However, each person is considered individually rather than a treatment for a type of problem.

 WHAT HAPPENS ON MY FIRST VISIT TO AN OSTEOPATH & DO I HAVE TO UNDRESS?